 If you sold or exchanged your main home, do not report it on your tax return unless your gain exceeds your exclusion amount.
+Your exclusion amount is zero if you acquired your home in a like-kind exchange and you sold or exchanged the home after October 22, 2004, and during the 5-year period beginning on the date you acquired it.
 Generally, if you meet the two tests below, you can exclude up to \$250,000 of gain.
 If both you and your spouse meet these tests and you file a joint return, you can exclude up to \$500,000 of gain (but only one spouse needs to meet the ownership requirement in Test 1).

-Test 1.
-You owned and used the home as your main home for 2 years or more during the 5-year period ending on the date you sold or exchanged your home.
+- Test 1.
+You owned and used the home as your main home for 2 years or more during the 5-year period ending on the date you sold or exchanged your home. - Test 2.

-Test 2.
 You have not sold or exchanged another main home during the 2-year period ending on the date of the sale or exchange of your home.